Which place is cheaper, Tallinn or Cesis?

 Cesis usually gets around the same amount of rain in July as Tallinn.
 Cesis gets 79 mm (3.1 in) of rain, while Tallinn receives 79 mm (3.1 in) of rain this time of the year.

 Both Tallinn and Cesis are popular destinations to visit in the autumn with plenty of activities.
 The autumn months attract visitors to Cesis because of the hiking trails, the small town atmosphere, and the natural beauty of the area.
 Also, the shopping scene and the natural beauty of the area are the main draw to Tallinn this time of year.

 In the autumn, Cesis is a little warmer than Tallinn.
-Typically, the autumn temperatures in Cesis in October are around 7°C (45°F), and Tallinn is about 7°C (44°F).
+Typically, the autumn temperatures in Cesis in October average around 7°C (45°F), and Tallinn averages at about 7°C (44°F).

 In October, Cesis usually receives less rain than Tallinn.
 Cesis gets 60 mm (2.4 in) of rain, while Tallinn receives 70 mm (2.8 in) of rain each month for the autumn.